emi-arcioni/zypsy-frontend-exercise/README.md

 ### Important
 In order for the frontend to work properly, the backend app must be running at http://localhost:9000 (or at the URL specified by the `REACT_APP_BACKEND_URL` variable in your .env.local file).

+### Starting the backend

+The project requires **node >=18.19**, so check if you have the correct version.
+Install yarn globally `npm install -g yarn`, then install the dependencies with `yarn` on the backend folder.

+Run `yarn` in backend folder to install dependencies.
+Run the server with `yarn start`.
+The API is served at [http://localhost:9000](http://localhost:9000/), and you can go to `/docs` to explore the API documentation.